alaminyusuf/JavaScript-Paradigms-Simplified/javascript.md

 await developer.createMethod(param);
 ```

-The main advantage of using this ttype of approach is because it eliminates redundancy in code that's why dvelopers use helper funcions for code abstraction.
+The main advantage of using this type of approach is because it eliminates redundancy in code that's why developers use helper functions for code abstraction.